mattpitkin/lancstro/README.md

 ## Why package my code?

-So, why should you package your Python code rather than just having local scripts?
+So, why should you package (and publish) your Python code rather than just having local scripts?
 Well, there are several reasons:

 * It creates an installable package that can be imported without having to have the Python script/file in your path.
 * It creates a “versioned” package that can have specified features/dependencies.
+This is very important for reproducibility of results, where a specific code version used for an analysis can be pointed to.
-* You can share you package with others (you can make it `pip installable` via [PyPI](https://pypi.org/), or `conda installable` via [conda-forge](https://conda-forge.org/))
+* You can share you package with others (you can make it `pip installable` via [PyPI](https://pypi.org/), or `conda installable` via [conda-forge](https://conda-forge.org/)), which can be important when working with collaborators.
 * You will gain developer kudos!
 Software development is a major skill you learn during your research, so show off what you’ve done and add it to your CV.

 ## Project structure

-To create a Python package you should structure the directory containing you code in the following way (the directory name containing this information does not have to match the package name):
+To create a Python package you should structure the directory containing you code in the following way (the directory name containing this information does not have to match the package name, but often they will):

 ```
 repo/